jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - Explicit type:
     - When you assign the object:
-        - It must have this type or an exception occurs
+        - It might have this type or an exception occurs
     - When you assign the interface:
-        - The type must support the interface or an exception occurs
+        - The type might support the interface or an exception occurs
 - Explicit interface:
     - When you assign the type:
-        - The type must support the interface or an exception occurs
+        - The type might support the interface or an exception occurs
     - When you assign the object:
-        - The object must be of a type that supports the interface (?)
+        - The object might be of a type that supports the interface (?)

 You can change whether or not a type or interface is generic.
 It is a separate aspect of the symbol.
 Genericity of type doesn’t mean that it’s of type Object or something, because whenever a symbol has an object, it has a specific type: the type of the object.
 Whether a symbol has a generic type or interface or not can be set as runtime.
 Except when the type has been made constant on that part: always a generic interface or always an explicit interface, always a generic type or always an explicit type.
 Always an explicit type does not mean that the type is constant.
 The type just always needs to be assigned explicitly, but *can* vary.
 \>